Next Page

 • General Computing Services (GCS) staff

-• Policy and Performance Management staff
+• Policy and Performance Management (PPM) staff

 1610 Intake Specialists

-Intake specialists are highly trained to interview callers to assess reported information to determine whether a situation meets the legal definition of abuse, neglect, or exploitation.
+An intake specialist is trained to assess reported information to determine whether a situation meets the legal definition of abuse, neglect, or exploitation.
+The intake specialist is knowledgeable about laws, policies, and procedures for all DFPS programs, Health and Human Services Commission (HHSC) Child Care Regulation (CCR), and HHSC Provider Investigations (PI).
 When a situation meets the legal definition, the intake specialist further determines priority, allegation type, and report processing.

-Based on the circumstances described by the reporter, the intake specialist uses his or her professional judgment to determine whether an intake is warranted and assigns a priority to the intake that determines the time frame in which an investigation is initiated by field staff.
+Based on the circumstances described by the reporter, the intake specialist uses his or her professional judgment to determine whether an intake is warranted and assigns an initial priority to the intake that determines the time frame in which an investigation is initiated by field staff.
 This requires the ability to assess risk with little information.

 The intake specialist is also knowledgeable about community resources and services offered by DFPS and other state agencies, to provide reporters with appropriate referrals.